 With the New Year upon us, we must raise our voices on behalf of a community in desperate need.
 In Burma (Myanmar), the Rohingya people are facing the threat of annihilation.
 This Muslim ethnic minority has been persecuted for decades by Buddhist civilians and the Burmese state.
 The government denies them citizenship, rendering them stateless.
 It has interned them in camps, murdered and pillaged, and sent desperate families fleeing into the sea.

-Now, the threat approaches genocide.
-Since August 25th, Burmese forces have burned entire Rohingya villages to the ground, soldiers have indiscriminately massacred Rohingya men, women, and children, and more than 400,000 people have fled on foot to refugee camps in Bangladesh, a three-day trek from their devastated villages.
+Since August 25th, Burmese forces have burned entire Rohingya villages to the ground, soldiers have indiscriminately massacred Rohingya men, women, and children, and more than 688,000 people have fled on foot to refugee camps in Bangladesh, usually a trek of several weeks from their devastated villages.

 As global citizens, as humanitarians, and especially as Jews, we cannot remain silent while this ethnic cleansing continues.
 We must—as the Selichot prayer urges—rise up and voice our pleas.
 We must collectively speak out against the atrocities being committed on our watch.